deeqkko/fullstackopen2020Part3/README.md

 https://boiling-meadow-51224.herokuapp.com/api/persons

 * phonebookServer Full stack (Exercise 3.11)
+    - Correct code in indexFile.js.
+Copy it to index.js to use locally!
     - Build and deployment scripts in package.json
     - Frontend run on ./build
     - Dev-version running on localhost:3001 (npm run dev)